ranaice/anime-list/README.md

 # Anime List

-A sample app to list currrent and upcoming animes.
+A sample application that can list currrent and upcoming animes.
-The goal of this application is to provide an example approach to using Clean Architecture and SOLID.
+The main goal of this repository is to serve as an example approach to using Clean Architecture and SOLID.

+Not only that, but I hope it also can present some best practices for developing flutter apps.

-The design was based on this awesome work [cinema_app].
+The UI was inspired by this awesome work [Cinema App](https://dribbble.com/shots/15189116-Cinema-App).

 <img src="https://user-images.githubusercontent.com/9071263/133199727-b708b1a3-6956-4f75-8325-255f3cdb035c.png" width="200"/>

+---

 ## Getting Started 🚀